 Each brand offers different manufacturer warranties for their products.
 Furnaces can come with a parts warranty, labor warranty and heat exchanger warranty.
 Some contractors offer warranties on top of the manufacturer warranties.
 Make sure to compare inquire about what warranties are available for each furnace option.

 Available Rebates and Incentives

 Utility companies incentivize customers to upgrade their heating and cooling systems through rebates.
 Clark PUD and Energy Trust of OR offer rebates and incentives.
 In addition, manufacturers offer rebates during their promotional periods, especially on higher efficiency equipment.
 Ask your Comfort Advisor about these available rebates and incentives or click here.

 The most important day in the life of your furnace is the day it’s installed.
-Protect your new furnace by having a licensed HVAC contractor do the installation.
+Protect your new equipment is by having a licensed HVAC contractor do the installation.
 It may be cheaper upfront to have an unlicensed Chuck with a truck install your new furnace, but you will most likely pay for it in the longer run with repairs and efficiency issues.
 Miller’s Heating & Air’s is a licensed HVAC contractor and our installers are highly trained and professional.